 Looking for Addiction Rehab Support?

-If you or a loved one are suffering from addiction, let Seahaven guide you to a place of safety, sanctuary, a refuge from the turmoil of addiction and substance abuse.
+If you or a loved one are struggling with addiction, let Seahaven guide you to a place of safety and recovery.
+Our rehab retreat is a sanctuary from the turmoil of living with alcohol or other drug addiction.

 We are here to help.